Proton Pass File Attachments: Secure Encrypted Storage

 Proton Pass now lets you store encrypted file attachments securely inside your vault alongside passwords and notes

-Supported file types are broad, and storage limits depend on your Proton Pass plan.
+Supported file types are broad, and storage allowances depend on your plan.

 Illustration of a Proton Pass vault item displaying attached files such as documents and images.